BLE-LTER/ble-handbook/handbook.md

 <a id="core-program"></a>
 ## Core Program

+Misc:
+- Data is "2018-ongoing" not "2018-2019" although we might only have 2018-2019 data as of publication.
+Except in EML's temporalCoverage where we actually specify begin and end dates.
+- updateFrequency is annual
+- pubDate is the latest year of publication/revision.
+E.g if data was originally published to EDI production in 2019, but revised 2020, pubDate is 2020.
+Note that EDI's auto-generated citation actually always reflect this, although EML might say otherwise.

+Titles:
+- Mention time series if data is continuous from mooring
+- Mention water/sediment if sample type is such
+- end with "from (insert types of sites) along the Alaska Beaufort Sea coast, (year data begins)-ongoing".
+- E.g. "Sediment pigment from lagoon sites along the Alaska Beaufort Sea coast, 2018-ongoing"

 Column names:

 - lowercase (station not Station)
 - capitalized only when denoting standard acronyms (PAR for photosynthetically active radiation) or when it's part of the variable name (pH)
 - underscores between words (date_time not date.time)
+- units appended to the end
+- date_time for mooring datasets and date_collected for discrete datasets

-Some standard columns:
+Standard columns:
+- node: Central/East/West
+- lagoon: Elson East/Elson West/Simpson/Stefansson/Jago/Kaktokvik/not applicable.
+River stations are assigned the lagoon they discharge into.
+Ocean stations are assigned "not applicable."

-- station: station codes or IDs (KALD2)
+- station: station codes or IDs (e.g. KALD2).
 - date_time: date and time in YYYY-MM-DD hh:mm:ss or YYYY-MM-DD hh:mm format.
 Normally applies to instrument data.
 Exception is when archiving raw data (see dataset ID 3, hydrography), then another date time format might be ok.
+Continuous/mooring data.
-- date: date in YYYY-MM-DD format.
-Normally applies for sampling trips.
+- date_collected: date in YYYY-MM-DD format.
+Discrete data.
-- water_column_position: surface/mid-column/bottom/not_applicable where not_applicable is a missing value code and used in river or other non-stratified stations.
+- water_column_position: surface/bottom.
+There is also mid-column, which CP data does not use.
+Formerly we assigned river and ocean stations "not applicable" but now all shallow/river/ocean stations are assigned "surface."
+Discrete water samples only.
+- [data columns, including notes]
+- collection_method: grab/pump.
+Discrete water samples only.
+- station_name: fully spelled out station names, e.g. Kaktovik Deep Station 2
+- latitude
+- longitude
+- habitat_type: lagoon/river/ocean
+- station_sampling_priority: primary/secondary/river/ocean (discrete only)

 Entity names: